zhiming99/rpc-frmwrk/README.md

 #### Installation
 1. Run `sudo make install` from the root directory of `rpc-frmwrk` source tree.
 2. Configure the runtime parameters for `rpc-frwmrk` as described on [this page](https://github.com/zhiming99/rpc-frmwrk/tree/master/tools/README.md).
 3. Start the daemon process `rpcrouter -dr 2` on server side, and on start daemon process `rpcrouter -dr 1` on client side.
 And now we are ready to run the `helloworld` program.
-For more information about `rpcrouter`, please follow这几个重要的python包 this [link](https://github.com/zhiming99/rpc-frmwrk/blob/master/rpc/router/README.md).
+For more information about `rpcrouter`, please follow this [link](https://github.com/zhiming99/rpc-frmwrk/blob/master/rpc/router/README.md).
 4. Smoketest with `HelloWorld`.
 Start the `hwsvrsmk`, the `helloworld` server on server side.
 And start the `hwclismk` on the client side.
 5. This [wiki](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-get-Helloworld-run%3F) has some detail information.